shunlog/OOP_lab_5/README.md

 It's clear that the optimal number of cooks in this case is **2**.

-What about a bigger restaurant, say, 50 tables?
+What about a bigger restaurant with, say, 50 tables?
 By tweaking the parameters so it doesn't take too long to run the simulation, I arrived at this graph:
 ![](./img/50tables.png)